jfdixapostol/MeXE402_Midterm_RenzoSamsonJanBenedictApostol/README.md

 <i>We can see that the more they gain experience throughtout the years, the higher their possible salary is.</i>
 </p>

-For detailed information about our code, you may click [here.](https://github.com/jfdixapostol/MeXE402_Midterm_RenzoSamsonJanBenedictApostol/blob/main/Linear_Regression/Salary_Data_Linear_Regression.ipynb)
+For more detailed information about our code, you may click [here.](https://github.com/jfdixapostol/MeXE402_Midterm_RenzoSamsonJanBenedictApostol/blob/main/Linear_Regression/Salary_Data_Linear_Regression.ipynb)

 <br>